-CAUTION

-Observe intended use!

-- Only operate the device in accordance with its intended use. - ☼ Leuze electronic GmbH + Co.
-KG is not liable for damages caused by improper use. - Read these operating instructions before commissioning the device.
-Knowledge of the operating instructions is an element of proper use.
+▲ CAUTION Observe intended use!
+The protection of personnel and the device cannot be guaranteed if the device is operated in a manner not complying with its intended use. ♦ Only operate the device in accordance with its intended use. ✤ Leuze electronic GmbH + Co.
+KG is not liable for damages caused by improper use.
+Read these operating instructions before commissioning the device.
+Knowledge of the oper- ating instructions is an element of proper use.
+NOTICE Integrated illumination!
+U The camera-based positioning sensors of the IPS 400i series correspond to the following classi- fication with respect to the integrated lighting: Infrared illumination: Exempt group in acc. with EN 62471

-Integrated illumination!

-The camera-based positioning sensors of the IPS 200i series correspond to the following classification with respect to the integrated lighting:

-Infrared illumination: Exempt group in acc. with EN 62471